HeapsIO/heaps-doc/DomKit.md

 ```jsx
 <node(value1,value2,value3)/>
 ```
 Allows to pass constructor arguments to your custom component.
-ATM only Haxe values are allowed to be passed, DomKit does not allow passing CSS values to constructor arguments.
+At the moment only Haxe values are allowed to be passed, DomKit does not allow passing CSS values to constructor arguments.

 ```jsx
 <flow>